LatticeX-Foundation/dev-bounties/Developer Bounty Program(Phase-I).md

-### Bounty #4: Participate in the development of PlatON 1.1.0 (PIP-3)
+### Bounty #4: Participate in the development of PlatON's underlying protocols

 **Description**:

-Optimize features and fix bugs in PlatON 1.1.0.
+Optimize features and fix bugs in PlatON 1.1.0 and subsequent releases.
 Refer to the link for details: https://github.com/PlatONnetwork/PIPs/blob/master/PIPs/PIP-3.md

 **Requirements:**